Skip to main content

 Step 2: Determine Timber Density

-Find your wood species' density from reliable sources or manufacturer specs, usually expressed in kg/m³ or lb/ft³.
+Look up your wood species' average density from reliable sources or supplier specs.
+It's usually expressed in kg/m³ or lb/ft³.
+If you have a small, dry offcut, you might even be able to estimate it yourself.

 Step 3: Calculate Weight Manually